johiiuva/guia_movies/README.md

  NATALIA: 48 años, Remedios de Escalada, Lanus
  JAIRO: 33 años, Hurlingham
  LAUTARO: 27 años, Ituzaingo
- JOHANA: Edad: 29 -  Ciudad : Trenque Lauquen
+ JOHANA: 29 años, Trenque Lauquen